Last updated: 14 April 2025

 The adult signatory to a child's account is required to indemnify us from any losses, costs, claims and damages arising directly or indirectly as a result of the operation of the account, except in cases where Kernel has acted wrongfully or negligently.

-We have obligations to check that you are who say you are under New Zealand's anti-money laundering laws.
+We have obligations to check that you are who say you are under New Zealand's anti-money laundering laws and our agreement with Alpaca to act as your agent.

 We use identity information you provide us with - and compare that to information held by others (like government agencies) - to do so.